PastyPurpleTrolls/game-contest-server/README.md

 $ rake db:reset
 ```

-However, make sure that you understand the ramifications of this command line argument- the database's existing data is deleted.
+However, make sure that you understand the ramifications of this command- the database's existing data is deleted.
 See [seeds.rb](/db/seeds/development.rb) for what the default values of the db after the db is reset.

 ##Development